mogikanen9/react-graphql-github-client/README.md

 # react-graphql-github-client
-GitHub client built with React.js
+GitHub client built with React.js based on [A complete React with GraphQL Tutorial](https://www.robinwieruch.de/react-with-graphql-tutorial/).